mattswhelan/examplerepo/README.md

 Use the `git checkout <branchname>` command to switch to an existing branch.
 Checking out a branch will change your current working directory to match the contents of that branch.

-## Fixing mistakes
+## Fixing Mistakes
 ### Git Checkout
 You can also use the `git checkout` command to change your working directory to match an older version of your project.

-`git checkout <currentbranchname>`
+`git checkout <file>`

-Changes the contents of your current working directory to match the branch you are currently working on.
+Changes the contents a file in your working directory to match the last commit on that file for the branch you are currently working on.

 `git checkout <commit_sha>`